drjwbaker/lc-open-refine/_episodes/03-working-with-data.md

 Jones, Andrew | Davis, S.
 ```

-When we tell OpenRefine to split this cell on the pipe ( \| ), we will get the following two authors each in their own cell since there is a single pipe character separating them.
+If we told OpenRefine to split this cell on the pipe ( \| ), we will get the following two authors each in their own cell since there is a single pipe character separating them.

 - **Author 1:** Jones, Andrew
 - **Author 2:** Davis, S.